-Given that the Group is engaged in the business of property development and investment in Mainland China, the risks and uncertainties of its business are principally associated with the property market and property prices in Mainland China, and the Group's revenue in the future will be directly affected by such risks and uncertainties.
-The property market in Mainland China is affected by a number of factors which include, among others, economic environment, property supply and demand, the PRC government's fiscal and monetary policies, taxation policies and austerity measures on the real estate sector.
-Currently, the property projects held by the Group are all located in first-tier cities or the Greater Bay Area, involving properties of different types and serving different purposes for the effective diversification of operational risks.
+As the Group is engaged in the business of property development and investment in Mainland China, the risks and uncertainties of its business are principally associated with the property market and property prices in Mainland China, and the Group's income in the future will be directly affected by such risks and uncertainties.
+The property market in Mainland China is affected by a number of factors which include, among others, economic environment, property supply and demand, the PRC government's fiscal and monetary policies, taxation policies and austerity measures on the real estate sector, etc. Currently, the property projects held by the Group are all located in first-tier cities or the Greater Bay Area and comprise different property types and uses, which effectively diversifies the Group's operating risks.

-As property projects have a relatively prolonged development period, the Company may need to seek external funds to partially finance the development of such projects.
-As such, the financing channels and finance costs will be subject to the prevailing market conditions, the level of loan interest rates and the Group's financial position.
-As at 31 December 2019, the Group had outstanding interest-bearing loans amounting to approximately HK\$3,159 million in aggregate.
+As property projects have a relatively long development period, the Company may need to seek external funding to partially finance the development of such projects.
+As such, financing channels and finance costs will be subject to the prevailing market conditions, loan interest rates and the Group's financial position.
+As at 31 December 2020, the Group had outstanding interest-bearing loans amounting to approximately HK\$7,762 million in aggregate.